“I’ve never had to struggle in my life, so I’d like to help those who have struggles and are trying to better themselves.”

 But that doesn’t mean Gavin hasn’t had other sporting relationships.

-In addition to being a hockey mentor during university, Gavin began working as a statistician for the Gee-Gees men’s and women’s basketball teams, something he still does today.
+In addition to being a hockey mentor during university, he began working as a statistician for the Gee-Gees men’s and women’s basketball teams, something he still does today.

 After completing his undergraduate degree in 1997, Gavin stayed at uOttawa to pursue a Masters in Biostatistics, which he finished in 2000.
 He’s been working as a methodologist at Statistics Canada ever since.